Alexandr-Snisarenko/Otus-Anti-bruteforce/README.md

-# Otus-Anti-bryteforce
+# OTUS-Anti-bryteforce
-Otus final project
+OTUS final project for the Golang course.